Blue Mountains walking tracks

-The Blue Mountains walking tracks are heritage-listed picnic areas, walking tracks and rest areas located in the Blue Mountains National Park, in the City of Blue Mountains local government area of New South Wales, Australia.
-It was built from 1880.
+The Blue Mountains walking tracks are heritage-listed picnic areas, walking tracks and rest areas located in the Blue Mountains National Park, west of Sydney in New South Wales, Australia.
+They were built from 1880 onwards.
 The property is owned by the NSW Office of Environment and Heritage, an agency of the Government of New South Wales.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+The facilities were added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Blue Mountains National Park regained the top spot as the most popular New South Wales national park for domestic visitors in a 2014 survey.
 It received 4.2 million visitors in 2014, relegating Royal National Park to second place.

 Description

 The following walking tracks form part of the heritage-listed items.
 The State Heritage Inventory (SHI) number below is the reference to the item number in the NSW National Parks and Wildlife Service (NPWS) s.170 Register.